 Jumping ahead, to Feb.
 13, 1974, Phil Esposito scored his 100th point of the season, with an assist in the Bruins’ 9-6 win at the Oakland Seals.
 He became the first player in NHL history to have five 100-point seasons in his career.

-Exactly one year later, Esposito’s teammate, Bobby Orr, had an assist in Boston’s 3-1 loss in Buffalo.
-This made him the first player in league history to ever have six straight 100-point seasons.
+One year later, Esposito’s teammate, Bobby Orr, had an assist in Boston’s 3-1 loss in Buffalo.
+This made him the first player in league history to have six straight 100-point seasons.
 This was also the final 100-point season of Orr’s remarkable career.

-The Kings snapped a 32-game winless streak versus the Flyers, on Feb.
+The Kings snapped a 32-game winless streak versus the Flyers on Feb.
 13, 1983, with a 5-4 win at the Spectrum.
-Hall of Famer Marcel Dionne scored the game winning goal for the first win over Philadelphia since Oct.
+Hall of Famer Marcel Dionne scored the game-winning goal for the first win over Philadelphia since Oct.
 10, 1974.
-The King went 0-27-5 during this time.
+The Kings went 0-27-5 during this time.

 Later that evening, Joe Nieuwendyk scored twice to record his 400th career point as the Flames and Capitals skated to a 4-4 tie.

 Bernie Nicholls had a pair of goals on Feb.
 13, 1994, to become the 39th player in NHL history to score 1,000 career points in the Devils’ 3-3 tie with the Tampa Bay Lightning.